 Happy to help

-Samir has already earned the right to take life easy and enjoy Canada’s sights and sounds.
-His children are well on their way to becoming successes on their own and as early as now, they are following Samir’s example of service.
-But Samir doesn’t seem to be slowing down as he continues to volunteer, create more helpful content on his social media channels, and explore ways to be of service to others.
+Sameer has already earned the right to take life easy and just enjoy Canada.
+His children are well on their way to becoming successes on their own and as early as now, they are following their father’s example in being of service to others.
+But Sameer doesn’t seem to be slowing down as he continues to volunteer, create more helpful content on his social media channels and explore ways to be of service to others.

-Check out Samir’s informative videos here: The Arab Immigrants YouTube Channel
+Check out Sameer’s informative videos here: The Arab Immigrants YouTube Channel

 Join his Facebook Group to learn tips about settling in Manitoba: The Arab Immigrants.